GoogleChrome/web.dev/src/site/content/en/blog/codelab-payment-and-address-form-best-practices/index.md

 'invalid'.
 That isn't the case if you use the value `\w` which [only allows characters from the [Latin alphabet](/payment-and-address-form-best-practices/#unicode-matching).

-`required` means... required!
+`required` means… required!
 The browser will not allow the form to be submitted without data for this field, and will warn and highlight the input if you attempt to submit it.
 No extra code required!